 A resource manager instance is defined by the XAResource.isSameRM method.
 XAResource instances that belong to the same resource manager instance should return true for isSameRM.
-Note that you should avoid registering the same resource manager instance under different resource names (i.e., different resource branches) to avoid confusion of transaction branches.
+Note that you should avoid registering the same resource manager instance under different resource names (for example, different resource branches) to avoid confusion of transaction branches.

 - Specify the enlistment mode.
-For a resource manager instance to participate in a specific distributed transaction, it needs to enlist an XAResource instance with the JTA javax.transaction.Transaction object.
+For a resource manager instance to participate in a specific distributed transaction, it enlists an XAResource instance with the JTA javax.transaction.Transaction object.
 The WebLogic Server transaction manager provides three enlistment modes: static, dynamic, and object-oriented.
-Enlistment modes are discussed in greater detail in Section 11.3, "Enlisting and Delisting an XAResource in a Transaction". - Bootstrap the XAResource in the event that the WebLogic Server transaction manager must perform crash recovery.
-(The JTA Specification does not define a standard API to do so; see the Java Transaction API at http://java.sun.com/products/jta/index.html).
+Enlistment modes are discussed in greater detail in Section 11.3, "Enlisting and Delisting an XAResource in a Transaction". - Bootstrap the XAResource if the WebLogic Server transaction manager must perform crash recovery.
+(The JTA Specification does not define a standard API to do so; see the Java Transaction API at http://java.sun.com/javaee/technologies/jta/index.jsp).

 The Java Transaction API suggests that the transaction manager is responsible for assigning the branch qualifiers.
-However, for recovery to work properly, the same transaction branch qualifier needs to be supplied both at normal processing and upon crash recovery.
+However, for recovery to work properly, the same transaction branch qualifier must be supplied both at normal processing and upon crash recovery.
 As the transaction branch qualifier is specified during registration, registration with the WebLogic Server transaction manager is required to support crash recovery and normal transaction processing.